kiwi0fruit/pandoctools/pandoctools/cat_md/README.md

 Usage: `cat-md stdin metadata.yaml`

 ```
+Usage: cat-md [OPTIONS] [INPUT_FILES]

   cat-md CLI joins markdown files with "\n\n" separator and writes
   to stdout.
 If one of the files is "stdin" then reads it from stdin
   (can use the same stdin text several times).
-Also replaces all "\r\n" with "\n" on Unix.

-OPTIONS:

---keep-cr    doesn't replace "\r" (carriage return)
+Options:
---help       shows this message and exits
+  --help    Show this message and exit.
 ```